Timi Abibu Lagunju: Lagunju years on the throne

-One other noteworthy aspect of the career of Timi Lagunju was his attempt to implement Islamic code of law, the Shari'ah, as he understood it in the running of state affairs.
+Timi Lagunju attempted to implement Islamic code of law, the Shari'ah, as he understood it in the running of state affairs.
 One of his intentions in using the Shari'ah was to purge Islam of accretions, syncretism, and adulteration.
-His Shari'ah court was however presided over by Qadi Sidiq at Agbeni in Ibadan up till 1913.
-As a committed and zealous Muslim ruler, the moral content of his administration was high.
-His administration was particularly strict, hard and harsh on prostitutes, hoarders, burglars and thieves.
+His Shari'ah court was presided over by Qadi Sidiq at Agbeni in Ibadan up till 1913.
+His administration was particularly harsh in its treatment of prostitutes, hoarders, burglars and thieves.
 The end product of this style of administration was that Ede, under Timi Lagunju, became a crime free society.
 Olunlade, again, testifies thus: